roshan-pathak/ZO-1-PDZ-Domain-To-Claudin-5-MD/README.md

 **Equilibration**

 Much like minimization, equilibration runs aim to bring the system to the most stable state.
 Most unequilibrated runs have atoms move and structures expand and contract in extreme ways, which should not be interpreted as viable simulation results.

-Additionally, the temperature and pressure were maintained using the same tools as in the heating step (canonical and grand canonical ensembles).

 For this equilibration run, the final heat coordinates and extended system files were used as the starting point: